Droëwors

 Take a slice of droëwors — deep mahogany-brown exterior with a slight white bloom from the cure, marbled cross-section showing red meat flecked with fat and dark coriander grains.
 Chew: the texture is firm-chewy (like a softer biltong), the flavor explodes with toasted coriander, the vinegar-cure tang, beef-jerky savor, the slight nutmeg-and-clove warmth.
 Pair with cold Windhoek lager.
 The Namibian road-trip food that beats any commercial jerky.

 Droëwors works through three preservation mechanisms operating together.
-Salt (2% by weight) reduces water activity below 0.85, inhibiting bacterial growth.
-Vinegar (acetic acid) lowers pH below 4.5, killing pathogens like E. coli and Salmonella.
+Salt (about 2% by weight) draws out water and reduces water activity below 0.85, denying microbes available water — studies of biltong show water activity drops below 0.85 around 60% weight loss, into the range where bacteria cannot grow.
+Vinegar (acetic acid) lowers pH, and together with salt and drying achieves a 5-log reduction of pathogens like E. coli and Salmonella within about 6-8 days.
 Air-drying removes 35-40% of water weight, further concentrating salt and acid.
 The fat (15-20%) is essential for flavor and mouthfeel — without it, dried sausage becomes rock-hard and tasteless.
-Coriander seeds are the universal Boer-droëwors spice — their citrus-warm notes balance the cure and the natural beef tallow.
+Coriander seed, beyond its citrus-warm flavor, also contains natural antimicrobial oils that complement the cure.

 Variations